Vaccine Data Logger

 - Included Accessories Four AA Batteries, Quick Start Guide, Two 4' Bead-Wire Probes and Two Glycol Bottles. *Software is not included.

 - Memory Type EEPROM, Removable Flash Storage Device

 - Minimum Software Version Required 8.0

 - PC Requirements Microsoft Windows 98 or newer, 16 MB RAM, 1 free COM (serial) port with dedicated interrupt or 1 USB root hub, CD drive, VGA monitor or better

-- Power Source Notes AC Power is optional, but not included.
+- Power Source Notes AC Power is optional, and sold separately

 - Power Status Indicator LCD Display

 - Remote Probe Accuracy 0.3% of Full Scale